dlrodev92/Calculator-100-Days-Coding/README.md

 -I have done some exercises and programmed a simple program with the concept I studied.
 # Links to work / resources:

-# Day 7
+# Day 8
-08th March
+09th March

 ### Today's progress:
--I  studied the operators, strings and the conditions in js.
+-I  studied the loops, arrays, and functions js.
--I have done some exercises and programmed a simple program with the concept I studied.
+-I have done some exercises and programmed a simple program using loops and functions. it was a very simple calculator using prompt to input data and alert to output data.
 # Links to work / resources:

-# Day 7
+# Day 9
-08th March
+12th March

 ### Today's progress:
--I  studied the operators, strings and the conditions in js.
+-I  studied object oriented programming and object on js.
--I have done some exercises and programmed a simple program with the concept I studied.
+-I have done some exercises and programmed a simple program using objects.
+The program was a phone features "gallery".
 # Links to work / resources: